List of bridges in Cambridge: Elizabeth Way Bridge (1971)

 A plain four-lane concrete road bridge, opened by Lord Butler in his capacity as High Steward of Cambridge on 13 July 1971, this is Cambridge's most recent road bridge.
 The opening caused a few minutes of embarrassment when Lord Butler's golden scissors failed to cut the ribbon across the road.
 The bridge forms part of Elizabeth Way (A1134).

 Equiano Bridge (formerly Riverside Bridge) (2008)

 This foot and cycle bridge connects Chesterton and Riverside near the Museum of Technology.
 Construction work began in April 2007, and the bridge opened to the public on 5 June 2008.
 It cost £3.1 million and was partially funded by Tesco to provide increased access to its Newmarket Road store.
-In 2022 it was renamed to honour writer and abolitionist Olaudah Equiano who had links to the Cambridge area.
+On 31 October 2022 it was renamed to honour writer and abolitionist Olaudah Equiano who had links to the Cambridge area.
+Days afterwards, the northern bank of the bridge became the scene of the first London drugs gang related homicide in Cambridge, with one of the perpetrators being described in court as a victim of modern slavery.

 Green Dragon bridge, Stourbridge Common (1935)

 Named after the Green Dragon pub opposite its northern end, the iron-arch bridge was built in 1935, causing the closure of the nearby Horse Grind and Pike & Eel ferries.
 Also known to student rowers as 'Chesterton Footbridge' as it crosses over what they know as 'Chesterton Corner'.